Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: The l -adic realization of the dg category of singularities of a twisted LG model of rank r

 \end{lmm} \begin{proof} The proof of \cite[Lemma 2.33]{brtv} applies, \ital{mutatis mutandis}. \end{proof} In the same way as in Construction \ref{functorial properties cohs line bundle} and in the following discussion, we can construct a lax monoidal $\oo$-functor

 Moreover, using the same arguments as in the discussion following Remark 1.27 in \cite{pi19}, we get the lax monoidal $\oo$-functor (\ref{lax monoidal sing twisted lg models rank r}).

 At this point, the reader might complain that there are too many $\textup{\textbf{Sing}}$'s involved, and this may cause confusion.
-As a partial justification to the choice of notation we made, let us show that these different $\oo$-functors are closely related. \begin{construction} Let $(X,s)\in \tlgmr{S}$ and consider the following diagram, where both squares are homotopy cartesian:
+As a partial justification to the choice of notation we made, let us show that these different $\oo$-functors are closely related. \begin{defn} Let $(X,s)\in \tlgmr{S}$.
+We define the projective bundle over $X_0$ associated to $\Ec_{X_0}=i^*\Ec_X$ as the derived pullback